jonathanhogg/flitter/README.md

 - `regex` - used by `lark` for advanced regular expressions
 - `rtmidi2` - for talking MIDI to control surfaces
 - `skia-python` - for 2D drawing
-- `trimesh` - for generating/loading 3D meshes
+- `trimesh` - for loading 3D meshes

 and the install-time dependencies are:

 - `cython` - because half of **flitter** is implemented in Cython for speed
 - `setuptools` - to run the build file

+### Editable installations

-If you want to muck about with the code then ensure Cython is installed in your runtime environment, do an editable package deployment, throw away the built code and let `pyximport` (re)compile it on-the-fly as you go:
+If you want to muck about with the code then ensure that `cython` and `setuptools` are installed in your runtime environment, do an editable package deployment, and then throw away the built code and let `pyximport` (re)compile it on-the-fly as you go:

 ```sh
 pip3 install cython setuptools